How to Reduce Waste + Live a Greener Lifestyle

 COMPOSTING

 For those of us in urban living environments, step 1 is to get a compost container of sorts-- you can definitely use mason jars, leftover yogurt tubs, etc., but it can stink up the fridge.
-I love my compost bin with a charcoal filter that I keep in my fridge (but you can keep it out if you don't have room in there) to collect scraps throughout the week, then every Saturday or whenever it's full, I drop off my compost at one of Grow NYC's drop-off sites.
+I loved my first compost bin with a charcoal filter that I kept in my fridge (but you can keep it out if you don't have room in there) to collect scraps throughout the week, then every Saturday or whenever it's full, I drop off my compost at one of the farmer’s markets with collection bins.
 If you're in any other city, literally just google "compost drop off locations near me" and you'll easily find a program or even one that picks it up from your home.
+Now that I have a 2-person household, I upgraded to this larger bin that also ventilates a bit better, to keep from smelling on the countertop, and line it with these compostable liner bags.

 If you live in a place with a backyard, you can set up a little composting section of your yard— plus, the benefit of this?
 Compost is SO helpful for the soil and anything agricultural because it reduces your need for fertilizer and water if you are gardening or simply maintaining a lawn.